 I hate to admit this, but pastors are prone to manipulation in the church.
 Sometimes we are unknowingly manipulated by our own church members.
 Sometimes we are the perpetrators of manipulation.
-Neither scenario is acceptable nor biblical, and both are avoidable.
+Each scenario is neither acceptable nor biblical, and both are avoidable.

 Manipulation in the Church